F-Masood/MyCheatsheet/README.md

 #### PrivESC Methodology for Linux - Dynamic Library Hijacking (if a binary has .so missing)
-> 1. Identify a binary (probably SUID) is set and group/owner is root:root
+> 1. Identify a binary (probably SUIDis set) and group/owner is root:root
 > 1. ldd /usr/bin/custombinary (to see the dependent .so files).
 Lets assume our file is **libfowzmalbec.so**
 > 1. First identify the location to place the .so file (writeable directory), for this read the **.conf** files inside the **/etc/ld.so.conf.d/**
 > 1. is **ldconfig** is loading itself via **cronjob** or allowed to configured **manually**
 > 1. use **strings** against the binary to check the name of **custom function**, lets assume it shows us **fowzmalbec**
 > 1. gcc rootshell.c -o vulnlib.so -shared -Wall -fPIC -w
 > 1. gcc rootshell.c -o custom_function_name.so -shared -Wall -fPIC -w
+> 1. place the .so file in a writeable directory from .conf file of ld.so.conf.d/
+> 1. try running that binary, should get **root** shell
 ```c
 #include <stdio.h>
 #include <sys/types.h>